unode/firefox_decrypt/README.md

 ![GitHub Actions status](https://github.com/unode/firefox_decrypt/actions/workflows/main.yml/badge.svg)

-**The master branch is unstable during migration to Python 3.**

-If you must use Python 2, please try [Firefox Decrypt 0.7.0](https://github.com/unode/firefox_decrypt/releases/tag/0.7.0).
+As of 1.0.0-rc1 Python 3.9+ is required.
+Python 2 is no longer supported.
 If you encounter a problem, try the latest [release](https://github.com/unode/firefox_decrypt/releases) or check open issues for ongoing work.

+If you definitely need to use Python 2, [Firefox Decrypt 0.7.0](https://github.com/unode/firefox_decrypt/releases/tag/0.7.0) is your best bet, although no longer supported.

 #### About

-**Firefox Decrypt** is a tool to extract passwords from profiles of Mozilla (Fire/Water)fox™, Thunderbird®, SeaMonkey® and some derivates.
+**Firefox Decrypt** is a tool to extract passwords from profiles of Mozilla (Fire/Water)fox™, Thunderbird®, SeaMonkey® and derivates.

 It can be used to recover passwords from a profile protected by a Master Password as long as the latter is known.
-If a profile is not protected by a Master Password, a password will still be requested but can be left blank.
+If a profile is not protected by a Master Password, passwords are displayed without prompt.

 This tool does not try to crack or brute-force the Master Password in any way.
 If the Master Password is not known it will simply fail to recover any data.

-This script is written in Python and is compatible with versions ~~2.7+~~ (last is [0.7.0](https://github.com/unode/firefox_decrypt/releases/tag/0.7.0)) and 3.6+.
-On Windows, only Python 3 is supported.

-Additionally, it requires access to libnss3 which is included with Firefox and Thunderbird, although depending on system configuration, the script may fail to locate the library or may load an incorrect/incompatible version.
+It requires access to libnss3, included with most Mozilla products.
+The script is usually able to find a compatible library but may in some cases load an incorrect/incompatible version.
+If you encounter this situation please file a bug report.

 Alternatively, you can install libnss3 (Debian/Ubuntu) or nss (Arch/Gentoo/…).
 libnss3 is part of https://developer.mozilla.org/docs/Mozilla/Projects/NSS

-If you need to decode passwords from Firefox 3 or older, this is not officially supported but a patch exists in [this pull request](https://github.com/unode/firefox_decrypt/pull/36).
+If you need to decode passwords from Firefox 3 or older, although not officially supported, there is a patch in [this pull request](https://github.com/unode/firefox_decrypt/pull/36).

 #### Usage